 In the heart of Basel’s old town sits one of the oldest and most traditional restaurants around, Restaurant Schnabel.
-Serving hearty and home-made local treats, they also have a novel house speciality ‘Falschi Schnägge’ or ‘fake snails’.
-They cook beef and display it like ‘escargots’, so that you can enjoy all the pomp and flavour of this classic French delicacy, but without the actual reality of eating snails.
+Serving hearty and homemade local treats, they also have a novel house specialty ‘Falschi Schnägge’ or ‘fake snails’.
+They cook beef and display it like ‘escargots’, so you can enjoy all the pomp and flavor of this classic French delicacy, but without the actual reality of eating snails.

 Where to Drink

-You could, quite literally, hit the high life in Bar rouge for a cocktail and an incredible view of the city from above (105m up, to be precise).
-This bar is found on the 30th and 31st floor of the Messe tower.
-Hint- the gents can even enjoy the view whilst utilising the bathroom urinals.
+You could, quite literally, hit the high life in Bar Rouge for a cocktail and an incredible view of the city from above (105m up, to be precise).
+This bar is found on the 30th and 31st floors of the Messe Tower.
+Hint- the gents can even enjoy the view whilst utilizing the bathroom urinals.

-For wine, try the Consum wine Bar found in the hub of the old town, it has more then 100 wines from all over Europe on the menu, so something for every taste.
+For wine, try the Consum Wine Bar found in the hub of the old town, it has more than 100 wines from all over Europe on the menu, so something for every taste.
 They don’t take table reservations though, so if you turn up and they’re full, try Invino Wine Bar on the other side of the river.
 (You could even take a ferry across the river for a short fee and additional excursion).
-This wine bar is more selective in their menu, offering only five different red and five different white varieties, chosen for their ‘stand out’ qualities (origin, grape, vignerons, vinification or cultivation methods).
+This wine bar is more selective in its menu, offering only five different red and five different white varieties, chosen for their ‘stand out’ qualities (origin, grape, vignerons, vinification, or cultivation methods).
 They switch it up every 5 weeks, so you can visit Basel every month or so and find a new extraordinary wine selection on offer.

-If you wanted to drop the tourist act and blend in with the locals, head down to the edge of the Rhine to Cargo Bar.
-Its a classic local dive bar with a cozy, hip atmosphere.
-Order their own ‘Cargo Bar Brew’, a hoppy, full-bodied blonde and strike up a conversation with the interesting regulars.
+If you want to drop the tourist act and blend in with the locals, head down to the edge of the Rhine to Cargo Bar.
+It's a classic local dive bar with a cozy, hip atmosphere.
+Order their own ‘Cargo Bar Brew’, a hoppy, full-bodied blonde, and strike up a conversation with the interesting regulars.

 What Not to Miss

-Part of the reason Basel is known as a culture capital is due to its multitude of museums.
+Part of the reason Basel is known as a cultural capital is due to its multitude of museums.
 There are over 40 in this (relatively small) city.
-Here are some of the favourites:
+Here are some of the favorites:

 Hint: Many of the museums in Basel offer free entry at specific times on certain days.

 - The Tinguely Museum is a celebration of the Swiss artist and sculptor, Jean Tinguely (1925-1991).
 He was born in Fribourg but raised in Basel and he is famous for his innovative kinetic art sculptures of which there are 55 on permanent display.
-Plus a famous landmark in Basel is the Tinguely fountain, about a 25 minute walk away form the museum, on the other side of the Rhine.
-Tip: You can get free entrance to the Tinguely museum on a Thursday from 6-9pm
+Plus a famous landmark in Basel is the Tinguely Fountain, about a 25-minute walk away from the museum, on the other side of the Rhine.
+Tip: You can get free entrance to the Tinguely Museum on a Thursday from 6-9 pm

-- Fondation Beyeler is a museum of modern and contemporary art, founded with the vision to display exceptional pieces from renowned artists from the 19th, 20th and 21st century to a wide audience.
-Their passion is to especially encourage young people to explore and encounter art and nature.
-Its placed a bit outside of Basel main town in a beautiful location overlooking the foothills of the Black Forest.
+- Fondation Beyeler is a museum of modern and contemporary art, founded with the vision to display exceptional pieces from renowned artists from the 19th, 20th, and 21st centuries to a wide audience.
+Their passion is encouraging young people to explore and encounter art and nature.
+It's placed a bit outside of Basel's main town in a beautiful location overlooking the foothills of the Black Forest.
 Tip: Under 25s go free.